Election Commission

 Download Notice of Election

-This notice is prepared by the County Election Commission to inform the public that the 2026 Preferential Primary will be held on March 3, 2026.
+This notice is prepared by the County Election Commission to inform the public that the 2026 GENERAL PRIMARY (runoff) will be held on March 31, 2026.
 The notice also provides the public information regarding this election as required by law:

 EARLY VOTING Dates & Times: